Online, affirming therapy for the LGBTQ+ community in Washintgon and Oregon

 You’ll also have the safety and efficiency of being able to see one therapist instead of two separate clinicians for LGBTQIA+ and trauma work.

-• LGBTQIA+ experience is also framed by our other identities
+• I recognize how my LGBTQ+ experience is also framed by my other identities (the intersectional piece noted above)

-• Understanding that social systems often work against us and can be an ongoing source of trauma
+• I see the history and ways that social systems often work against us and can be an ongoing source of trauma

-• There’s a unique safety when working with an openly queer clinician with highly specialized training
+• I offer a unique safety when working with an openly queer clinician with highly specialized training

 Schedule your consultation today